 You simply can’t afford not to have a business website.

-The problem is that many business owners are intimidated about setting up their own website.
+The problem is that many business owners are intimidated about setting up their own websites.

 We’re here to put your minds at ease.

 Here are 6 steps to create a business website: